 If you would like to keep the non-German insurance, please note that you must in any event still pay into the government long-term nursing care scheme (Pflegepflichtversicherung) and may also wish to purchase supplemental sick pay insurance.
 This may be difficult to find as German insurers are not particularly keen on insuring self-employed foreigners.

 Finding a suitable health insurance for retirees is a challenge.
 If you have previously resided in Germany and were then a member of the German public health scheme you may be eligible to re-join.
 This is often difficult due to the problems of proving a previous membership and the Krankenkassen are anything but helpful.
-Selecting a private health insurance is also quite an issue if you have developed a chronic illness, had major surgery or simply due to your age find the premiums unaffordable.
-It is essential to speak to an independent health insurance broker with experience in this area before spending loads of time and becoming totally stressed, preferably before your arrival in Germany.
+Selecting a private health insurance is also an issue if you have developed a chronic illness, had major surgery or simply due to your age find the premiums unaffordable.
+It is essential to speak to an independent health insurance broker with experience in this area before spending a great deal of time and becoming totally stressed, preferably before your arrival in Germany.
 A simple incoming travel health plan which is valid for three months can be a trap, especially if you do not find a suitable health insurance during that period of time.